 About our Speakers

-Jana La Brasca is a doctoral candidate in Art History at UT Austin specializing in American art after 1945.
-Before her fellowship at the Blanton, she has worked at Judd Foundation in Marfa and New York, the Chinati Foundation, and the Berkeley Art Museum and Pacific Film Archive.
+Jana La Brasca is a doctoral candidate in Art History at UT Austin specializing in modern and contemporary art.
+Prior to her fellowship at the Blanton, she worked as the Catalogue Raisonné Research Fellow at Judd Foundation in Marfa and New York, and in education at the Blanton, the Chinati Foundation, and the Berkeley Art Museum/Pacific Film Archive.
+During her fellowship at the Blanton, she also worked on After Michelangelo, Past Picasso: Leo Steinberg’s Library of Prints.

 Christian Wurst is the Curatorial Assistant to the Deputy Director for Curatorial Affairs.
 He co-curated Arte Sin Fronteras: Prints from the Self Help Graphics Studio (2019) and was also the curator for Jeremy Blake: Winchester Trilogy (2019) and Line Form Color (2017).
 Prior to joining the Blanton in 2016, Christian worked at Dominique Lévy Gallery in New York, the Menil Collection, and the Royal Academy of Arts, London, for their exhibition Abstract Expressionism (2016).